Casio Tough Solar Watch Review

 As is popular with these style of Casio watches this timepiece has a large selection of useful features and functions.
 These include an LED light, world time function, stop watch, 2 timers, 5 daily alarms, automatic calendar and 12/24 hour timekeeping.

-This Casio watch is powered by the Tough Solar technology which means it uses light (even artifical) to charge up the timepiece and keep it working even after darkness for many months.
+This Casio watch is powered by the Tough Solar technology which means it uses light (even artificial) to charge up the timepiece and keep it working even after darkness for many months.
 It’s an accurate and reliable movement that never requires a battery.
 A mineral crystal glass protects the front of the watch from scratches and shattering as is a common choice for these active watches.
 It also has a rather useful 100m water resistance rating which is great to see.

 You can read my full AQ-S810W-1AVEF Casio Tough Solar watch review here soon.